-All CHE Graduate Program students must complete a plan of study of 9-13 credits chosen from at least two of the following major academic divisions: the humanities, social sciences, and/or natural sciences.
-This flexibility accommodates a wide range of degree programs with which the CHE Certificate or PhD Minor can be combined.
+All CHE graduate program students must complete a plan of study of 9-13 credits chosen from at least two of the following major academic divisions: the humanities, social sciences, and/or natural sciences.
+This flexibility accommodates a wide range of degree programs with which the CHE certificate or PhD minor can be combined.

 CHE welcomes applications from students in any graduate degree program at UW-Madison.
-Master’s degree students who complete the program receive CHE Certificates in addition to their degrees.
+Master’s degree students who complete the program receive CHE certificates in addition to their degrees.
 In most cases, certificate credits can be double-counted with credits students are already earning for their major degrees.
-Doctoral students can complete either the Certificate or the PhD Minor.
-CHE is not available as a stand-alone graduate degree.
+Doctoral students can complete either the certificate or the PhD minor.
+CHE is not available as a standalone graduate degree.

-To apply, click the application form below.
+To apply, submit an application form.
 This form includes detailed instructions for applying to a CHE graduate program.